hsyntes/instamern-api/README.md

 The InstaMERN backend API powers the InstaMERN application, a full-stack social media platform similar to Instagram.
 This API allows users to register, log in, create posts & story, add comments, follow & unfollow, **AWS Cloud Computing** for storage & sending emals and more.

+## AWS Cloud Integration

+The InstaMERN backend leverages **AWS Cloud Services** for various functionalities.
+Here are the AWS services used:

+1. Amazon S3

+   Description: Amazon S3 is used for storing and serving user-uploaded images, including post images and profile pictures.

+2. Amazon SES

+   Decription: Amazon SES is used for sending emails to users in order to reset passwords & emails by secure token.

 ## Features

 - Signup & login with secure token